sympy/sympy/doc/src/modules/physics/mechanics/system.rst

 :class:`~.System` requires at least an inertial frame and global origin on initialization.
 If those are not provided, then they will be created for you.
-An instance of :class:`~System` can be created as follows:
+An instance of :class:`~.System` can be created as follows:

    >>> from sympy.physics.mechanics import *
    >>> mechanics_printing(pretty_print=False)